A magical Christmas holiday in Tallinn

 What to do

-Despite this being the darkest time of the year, Tallinn is glowing with warmth, light, and cheerful energy.
 Check out Visit Tallinn's calendar for the latest seasonal events, including a Christmas jazz festival and Gingerbread Mania, an exhibition dedicated entirely to displays made out of gingerbread.
 Every evening offers an opportunity to see something new in the city's cinemas, concert and theatre halls, churches, pubs, and nightclubs.

 Learn about the winter rhythms of rural life at the Estonian Open Air Museum.
 Their winter schedule is filled with activities for visitors of all ages, and on December 17 and 18, they host a Christmas Village where you can take part in Estonian Christmas traditions from different historical eras, including a fair around the inn and a visit from Santa Claus.
+This unique way of learning about the past is one of the reasons why the Open Air Museum is consistently one of the top museums in Tallinn.

 While you're at the Christmas market, visit the Town Hall Pharmacy, found in the same square as the market.
 It's the oldest continually operating pharmacy in Europe, dating back to 1422.
-You can take a look at the old rooms for free or participate in a medicinal workshop.
+You can look at the old rooms for free or participate in a medicinal workshop.

-Estonia is a seafaring nation in all seasons and the Seaplane Harbour Museum tells this story through interactive exhibits.
+Estonia is a seafaring nation in all seasons, and the Seaplane Harbour Museum tells this story through interactive exhibits.
 Climb aboard a decommissioned icebreaking ship, discover the inside of a submarine, and marvel at the exhibits inside what was once a massive hangar by the sea.
 The Kumu Art Museum in Kadriorg is an impressive modern artwork itself and was awarded the European Museum of the Year in 2008.
 Check out the permanent Estonian collection or any of their Christmastime workshops.

-Rekindle your Christmas spirit in Tallinn!
+Rekindle your Christmas spirit!